SOP for Air Handling Unit or Sequence of Operation for AHU

 Conclusion:

-In summary, the Air Handling Unit is a key component of HVAC.
-It is the main atmospheric control equipment that is intended to deliver air to the occupied spaces of a building or structure.
+In summary, the Air Handling Unit is a key component of the HVAC system.
+It is the primary atmospheric control equipment intended to deliver air to the occupied spaces of a building or structure.

-The AHU is composed of a variety of devices, including air intakes, heat exchangers, fans, dampers, motors, compressors, filters, and vents.
+The AHU comprises a variety of devices, including air intakes, heat exchangers, fans, dampers, motors, compressors, filters, and vents.
 The AHU can be located outdoors or indoors, depending on the requirement.

-If you would like to learn in detail about the Building Management System or BMS, click on the next button to grab the limited-time offer to the BMS course with lifetime access.
+If you would like to learn in detail about the Building Management System (BMS), click the next button to claim the limited-time offer for BMS course access.

 Join Our Professional Email List to be notified of the New Courses, Free Downloads, Articles…..and much more